-It is against the law to own the following types of dogs:
+It is against the law to own, sell, abandon, give away or breed the following types of dogs:

 Please note: the police enforce this legislation.
 This is not something we can enforce.